Best Indoor TV Aerial For Freeview In 2024

 Some aerials boast in their marketing about 4K reception – it’s true, they have it – but so do all other aerials from recent years, even if they don’t spell it out.

-And more importantly – as mentioned, there’s currently no 4K content transmitted over the air at all, so you can safely ignore that aspect of indoor aerial marketing, for now.
+The bottom line?
+As mentioned, no 4K content is currently transmitted over the air, so you can safely ignore that aspect of indoor aerial marketing, at least for now.

 Best Indoor TV Aerial UK 2024